Duality between Ahlfors-Liouville and Khas'minskii properties for nonlinear equations: Remarks on comparison for quasilinear equations

-In view of \eqref{ineq_k_appendix}, the conditions on $\{\lambda_j(t)\}$ in $ii)$ can be removed when the lower bound on the sectional curvature of $X$ is $\kappa = 0$, and this strongly suggests that the restriction is merely technical.
-Indeed, it seems to us a very interesting problem to provide a more general theorem on sums on manifolds (if possible), or a different comparison technique for viscosity solutions, that allows to remove such conditions on each manifold.
-In this respect, the beautiful result in \cite{kawohlkutev} could be very helpful.
-However, in some cases one can get rid of the restriction on $\{\lambda_j(t)\}$ and include other relevant classes of operators.
-We briefly examine two of them.\\[0.2cm] \textbf{$k$-Laplacian type operators}.\\ We observe that the $k$-Laplace operator, $1 \le k < +\infty$, is excluded in $ii)$ (when there is no gradient control) and allowed just for $k \ge 2$ if coupled with $E_\xi$.
+We observe that the $k$-Laplace operator, $1 \le k < +\infty$, is excluded in $ii)$ (when there is no gradient control) and allowed just for $k \ge 2$ if coupled with $E_\xi$.
 However, in the first case, if $k>1$ one could still obtain the validity of the bounded comparison by showing the equivalence between viscosity and weak solutions of $\Delta_k u \ge f(u)$, for instance following the ideas in \cite{julinjuutinen}, and then resorting on the standard comparison for weak solutions.
-For more general classes of operators to which the above trick might be applied, see \cite{fangzhou}.
-It is worth to point out that a slightly less general version of the duality between Ahlfors and Khas'minskii properties has already been shown for $k$-Laplacian type operators in \cite{marivaltorta}, by using weak solutions from the very beginning.
-However, clearly the approach does not allow to cover the case when a gradient condition is included.\\[0.2cm] \textbf{Quasilinear operators as in Serrin-Ivanov's papers \cite{serrin_barriers, ivanov}}.\\ When $F$ is locally jet-equivalent to $(\EE 7)$, Euclidean representations of such examples in local charts introduce a dependence on coefficients that complicates the use of the theorem of sums even on $\R^m$.
-However, suppose that the Euclidean representation $\mathcal{F}$ on $V \subset \R^m$ is included in the classes studied in \cite{ivanov} (which improves on \cite{serrin_barriers}).
-Then, by \cite[Thm.
-10.3]{ivanov} one can avail of the following properties: \begin{itemize} \item[1)] On small enough balls of $V$, the Dirichlet problem for $\cal F$-harmonics, $C^2$ solutions is solvable for any smooth boundary data $\varphi$. \item[2)] There exist uniform $C^{2,\alpha}$-estimates for $\cal F$-harmonics $u \in C^2(B)$, $B \subset V$, depending on their boundary value $\|\varphi\|_1$. \end{itemize}
+For more general classes of operators to which the above procedure might apply, see \cite{fangzhou}.
+It is worth to point out that a slightly less general version of the AK-duality has already been shown for $k$-Laplacian type operators in \cite{marivaltorta}, by using weak solutions from the very beginning.
+However, clearly the approach does not allow to cover the case when a gradient condition is included.